 Previously, CDR Carr completed a number of assignments at the Defense Health Agency and the Department of Homeland Security.
 He consistently delivered sustained superior performance in GS-15 / O-6 supervisory and leadership assignments, and won repeated professional recognition and agency awards for demonstrating innovative executive leadership across diverse Federal agencies.
 For example, CDR Carr steered a major Immigration and Customs (ICE) Enforcement detention facility clinic through the entire National Commission on Correctional Health Care accreditation process and achieved the clinic’s first-ever accreditation by a national entity, visibly enhancing the ability of ICE to provide compassionate medical care to its detainees.

-CDR Carr’s robust academic and training record includes a Master of Physician Assistant Studies and two Bachelors in Biology and Physician Assistant Studies.
+CDR Carr’s robust academic and training record includes a Master of Physician Assistant Studies from the University of Nebraska Medical Center and two Bachelors in Biology and Physician Assistant Studies.
+He received a Doctorate of Medical Science (DMSc) with a graduate certificate in Healthcare Administration and Management from the University of Lynchburg in September 2020.
 He is a Certified Correctional Healthcare Professional (CCHP), a Certified Acquisition Professional: PM, Level I, and a Certified Contracting Officer’s Representative.

 CDR Carr is a Fellow of the American Academy of Physician Assistants, a Fellow of the Public Health Service Academy of Physician Assistants since 2008, a Member of the American College of Healthcare Executives since 2003, and a Life Member of the Association of Military Surgeons of the United States.
-In July 2018, he was appointed by the Governor of Virginia to a four-year term on the Commonwealth of Virginia Advisory Board on Physician Assistants.
+In July 2018, he was appointed by the Governor of Virginia to a four-year term on the Commonwealth of Virginia Advisory Board on Physician Assistants where he serves as the Vice-Chair.
 In 2019, he joined the Medical Society of Virginia.

 His work has been recognized most recently with a Meritorious Service Medal (2019), an Outstanding Service Medal (2016), several Navy Commendation Medals, a Presidential Unit Citation (2015), a Joint Meritorious Unit Award (2015), and an Achievement Medal (2009).

-Acknowledgments: This biography was prepared James Carr.
+Acknowledgments: This biography was prepared by LTC Sharon Denson and submitted on April 2020.
 The photographs are courtesy of CDR Carr.